johnfairh/steamworks-swift/README.md

 The former synchronously calls back into your code to fulfill callbacks; they both do internal thread-specific housekeeping.

-Swift concurrency and its built-in libdispatch-based executors are dead-set against users thinking about threads, with a begrudging exception for 'the main thread'.
+Swift concurrency and its built-in libdispatch-based executors are dead set against users thinking about threads, with a begrudging exception for 'the main thread'.

 To use async-await with Steamworks I think there are two approaches: